chef-boneyard/chef-web-docs-2016/chef_master/source/chefspec.rst

 For more information ...
 =====================================================
-For more information about |foodcritic|:
+For more information about ChefSpec:

 * `ChefSpec Github Repo <https://github.com/sethvargo/chefspec>`_
 * `RSpec Documentation <https://relishapp.com/rspec/rspec-core/docs/command-line>`_